paulscherrerinstitute/sf_daq_buffer/sf-stream/README.md

 It currently has 3 output streams:

-- **Full data full metadata** rate stream (send all images and metadata)
+- **Full data full meta** rate stream (send all images and meta)
-- **Reduced data full metadata** rate stream (send less images, but all metadata)
+- **Reduced data full meta** rate stream (send less images, but all meta)
 - **Pulse_id** stream (send only the current pulse_id)

-In addition to receiving and assembling images, sf-stream also calculates additional metadata and constructs the structures needed to send data in Array 1.0 protocol.
+In addition to receiving and assembling images, sf-stream also calculates additional meta and constructs the structures needed to send data in Array 1.0 protocol.

 This component does not guarantee that the streams will always contain all